Mapmark/100DaysOfCloud/Journey/003/Readme.md

 ## main file
 Since we're utilizing AWS, we'll be calling the provider for that cloud.
 The provider is responsible for understanding API interactions as well as exposing resources.

-We're choosing the region that we'll be using which was defined in our variables file , and using a credentials file that I created for the LabAccount.
+We're choosing the region that we'll be using which was defined in our variables file, and using a credentials file that I created for the LabAccount.
 Instead of exposing my Access/ Secret keys to the world (I highly recommend you do not upload secrets to GitHub) I've created a config file on my local machine and reference my secrets that way.
 If you wish to use your own credentials, an easy way is to remove the profile line and input your own secrets.